 Another area of treatment is the use of antibodies to help fight off the disease.
 These can be harvested from the plasma of those who have recovered from the virus, but this relies on a favorable ratio of donors to patients.
 To get around this hurdle, companies are working on scalable approaches using mice engineered to mimic the human immune response.
-Even in this case, the resulting number of antibody treatments would probably number only in the millions, meaning that they would likely be used for preventative purposes for health care workers or other high‑risk groups.
+Even in this case, the resulting number of antibody treatments would probably number only in the millions, meaning that they would likely be used for prophylactic purposes for health care workers or other high‑risk groups.

-Finally, existing drugs from Roche Holding and Regeneron Pharmaceuticals may dampen the immune cascade in the late stages of the disease—the so‑called cytokine‑release syndrome, which can prove fatal in some cases.
+Finally, existing drugs from Roche and Regeneron may dampen the immune cascade in the late stages of the disease—the so‑called cytokine‑release syndrome, which can prove fatal in some cases.
 Interleukin‑6 inhibitors developed by the two companies to treat inflammatory diseases and cancers seem to present a reasonable chance of reducing the severity of the body’s immune reaction to the coronavirus.

 The hope is that we will deploy these treatments as a bridge to get us to the ultimate endpoint of the crisis—the development of an effective vaccine.
 Thankfully, a successful vaccine appears likely given that we are aiming at a relatively stable target.
-To date, we have been confronting a single strain of the virus, and coronaviruses do not tend to mutate significantly.2
+To date, we have been confronting a single strain of the virus, and coronaviruses do not tend to mutate significantly.1

 The Race for a Vaccine Is in Early Stages